alamehan/nice-list/README.md

 * Expand Your Knowledge
   * [Medium](https://medium.com/) - Our sole purpose is to help you find compelling ideas, knowledge, and perspectives.
   * [MakeUseOf](https://www.makeuseof.com/) - Learn how to make use of tech and gadgets around you and discover cool stuff on the Internet.
+  * [Pretty Awesome Lists](https://www.prettyawesomelists.com/) - Pretty Awesome Lists crawls all these lists, collects interesting information about each link.

 * Digital Product
   * [Product Hunt](http://www.producthunt.com/) - Discover the latest mobile apps, websites, and technology products.